Workflow engine

 updates | Per-channel deltas. |

-messages | Message-shaped event projection (assistant turns + tool calls). |
+messages | Reserved for a future message-shaped projection (assistant turns + tool calls); currently behaves as updates. |

 tasks | Task lifecycle events. |